 Family Reconciliation is an alternative way to address this issue outside of litigation in a more effective way.
 It does this through bridging the benefits of court direction/oversight and psychotherapeutic support in a way that neither could do as well alone.

-NW Family Psychology has several skilled providers in SW Washington and the Portland, Oregon area who provide this service, and do so through working with the entire family system.
+NW Family Psychology has several skilled providers in SW Washington and the Portland, Oregon, Seattle, Washington area who provide this service, and do so through working with the entire family system.